thangchung/awesome-dotnet-core/README.md

   * [Swashbuckle.AspNetCore.Filters](https://github.com/mattfrear/Swashbuckle.AspNetCore.Filters) - A bunch of useful filters for Swashbuckle.AspNetCore.
 * [WebAnchor](https://github.com/mattiasnordqvist/Web-Anchor) - Web Anchor provides type-safe, testable and flexible, runtime-generated access to web resources.
 * [WebAPIContrib for ASP.NET CORE](https://github.com/WebApiContrib/WebAPIContrib.Core) - Community Contributions for ASP.NET Core.
+* [SignalGo](https://github.com/SignalGo) - SignalGo is a library for Cross-Platform developers that makes it incredibly simple and easy to add real-time web functionality to your applications.

 ### Application Frameworks
 * [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate is a general purpose application framework especially designed for new modern web applications.
 It uses already familiar tools and implements best practices around them to provide you a SOLID development experience.